GildasTaliah/ML-In-Finance/README.md

-# ML-In-Finance
+# Machine Learning for Finance

-Machine Learning techniques applied in practice
+A repository for Machine Learning techniques, their applications in fields such as finance, and further learning.